 [RISTORI, Adelaide.]
 MEMOIRS AND ARTISTIC STUDIES OF ADELAIDE RISTORI.
 Rendered into English by G. Mantellini.
 With Biographical Appendix by L. D. Ventura.
 Illustrated from photographs and engravings.
 New York: Doubleday, Page, 1907.
 Pictorial cloth, rubbed and soiled; frontisportrait; plates. $25

 ROSIER, [Joseph-Bernard].
 LA LUNE ROUSSE.
 Comédie....
 La France Dramatique au Dix-Neuvième Siècle.
 Variétiés.
 Paris: Barba [and others], 1839.
-Thin 8vo; decorative wraps, slightly soiled; backstrip frayed; text in double columns; unopened. $20
+Thin 8vo; decorative wrappers, slightly soiled; backstrip frayed; text in double columns; unopened. $20

 [ROSSI, Ernesto.]
 OTHELLO.
 Tragedie... de W. Shakespeare.
 Traduction Italienne de Guilio Careano.
 Paris: Lévy Frères, 1866.
 Tall 8vo; disbound; untrimmed; very minor foxing to a few fore-edges; text in double columns. $20